 Why does this happen?

-The default config on Steam Deck apparently still allows for screen tearing under X11.
-Under Wayland, this doesn't happen anyway, which is why this only happens in Desktop Mode.
-I think this only happens with some external display setups, but I'm not entirely sure - this happened to me with both the official Valve dock and a third party "Hiearcool" dock from Amazon, with multiple HDMI cables, and with multiple TVs.
+The default config on Steam Deck apparently still allowed for screen tearing under X11.
+Under Wayland, this doesn't happen, which is why this only happens in Desktop Mode.
+I think this only happened with some external display setups, but I'm not entirely sure - this happened to me with both the official Valve dock and a third party "Hiearcool" dock from Amazon, with multiple HDMI cables, and with multiple TVs.

 Either way, the config file we created enables the "TearFree" AMD driver option, which does exactly what it sounds like.